 between the NHS, primary care trusts and councils to prevent

 foundation hospitals failing groups such as those with mental

-health problems, an influential parliamentary committee has warned,
+health problems, a parliamentary committee has warned.

 In its report on foundation hospitals, the first of which will